 Sometimes customers are confused as to the definition of a page.
 A page is like the page of a book.
 For instance, page 23 of a booklet is one page, page 24 is on the same sheet as page 23, but is a separate page.
 The same sheet will also have pages 1 and 2 of a 24 page booklet.

 We offer a large range of papers from 80gsm bond stock to 170gsm satin or gloss for the text (inside) pages, and 80gsm bond to 250gsm satin or gloss for covers.
+We are not bound by these paper weights, and if you would like a heavier cover, for instance, ask us for a custom quote.

 Booklets can be printed in full colour throughout or in black and white throughout.
 Covers are always in full colour on the outside, and can be colour, black and white, or blank on the inside.
+Because of the way booklets are printed, it is usually not practical to print a mixture of colour and black and white internal pages.
+It is not impossible, but you’d really need to know what you are doing, and you’d need to talk to us first.

 We look after creep (allowing for the thickness of the paper from the inside pages to the outside pages), and we carefully collate, saddle stitch, fold and trim the booklet.

 We offer a gloss or matt celloglaze on the outside of the cover to add great impact to your publication.
+We can also celloglaze the inside cover.
+In humid environments, this can help prevent paper curl, which can occur when moisture is absorbed by the side of the paper that is not celloglazed.

 Help and advice on putting your booklet together